HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 Also includes a client-server architecture to remotely evaluate local agents.

+Finally, any number of hard-coded baseline agents may be implemented with ease.

 The rules are mostly implemented as specified by the modern rules from Morehead (2001) (ISBN: 9780451204844).
 For a more detailed description of the rules and differences from the original, execute the following: